 Dell XPS 13 (2020) battery life

 Smaller, sleeker and sporting the tiniest bezels on all sides, the new Dell XPS 13 shows that Dell still knows how to push the envelope without going too far.
-The new laptop is an exercise in patient restraint, improving the notebook in a bunch of small ways that add up to a big leap for the system.
-We’re excited to put this new system to the test when it launches in February.
+It's an exercise in patient restraint, improving the notebook in a bunch of small ways that add up to a big leap for the system.